modenadev/Desafio-03-Compass/README.md

 cd C:\Users\yourusername\locationwherethefolderis\Desafio-03\User-Project - Main.

+you also need docker installed on your computer to run the docker-compose

+to install docker go to https://www.docker.com/products/docker-desktop/

 ## Docker
-Once that's done, just type docker-compose up and the application container will start running.
+Once this is done, simply type docker-compose up in the project root folder and the application container will start running.

 ## Dependencies